Kidney stone disease: Supersaturation of urine

-When the urine becomes supersaturated (when the urine solvent contains more solutes than it can hold in solution) with one or more calculogenic (crystal-forming) substances, a seed crystal may form through the process of nucleation.
+When the urine becomes supersaturated (when the urine solvent contains more solutes than it can hold in solution) with one or more calculogenic (crystal-forming) substances, initial seed crystals may form through the process of nucleation.
 Heterogeneous nucleation (where there is a solid surface present on which a crystal can grow) proceeds more rapidly than homogeneous nucleation (where a crystal must grow in a liquid medium with no such surface), because it requires less energy.
 Adhering to cells on the surface of a renal papilla, a seed crystal can grow and aggregate into an organized mass.
 Depending on the chemical composition of the crystal, the stone-forming process may proceed more rapidly when the urine pH is unusually high or low.

 Supersaturation of the urine with respect to a calculogenic compound is pH-dependent.
 For example, at a pH of 7.0, the solubility of uric acid in urine is 158 mg/100 mL.
 Reducing the pH to 5.0 decreases the solubility of uric acid to less than 8 mg/100 mL.
 The formation of uric-acid stones requires a combination of hyperuricosuria (high urine uric-acid levels) and low urine pH; hyperuricosuria alone is not associated with uric-acid stone formation if the urine pH is alkaline.
 Supersaturation of the urine is a necessary, but not a sufficient, condition for the development of any urinary calculus.
 Supersaturation is likely the underlying cause of uric acid and cystine stones, but calcium-based stones (especially calcium oxalate stones) may have a more complex cause.